AnaBondiguel/ruby-flowershop-app/README.md

 4. Items in Flowershop: initialize the name, bouquet, and order, the bouquets of the flowershop, add an item to order, get an order,  define a welcome method, define a print_bouquet method, calculate order total, & define a print_order method.

-## provide a deadline, duration or other time indicator for each feature or checklist/checklist-item
+## Provide a deadline, duration or other time indicator for each feature or checklist/checklist-item

 I used Trello for my project management.
 I set up each feature into different size projects, such as, large and extra large.
 I also set up a deadline for each feature.
 BouquetItem, Bouquet, and Order should be done on 17 April, and Flowershop is an extra large project amd should be done on 18 April.